realmacsoftware/RMConnecter/README.md

 - Better presentation of feedback from the Transporter binary.
 - Support retrieval of In-App Purchase and Game Centre metadata.
-- Persist login details in the Keychain (a much nicer solution than having a bunch of scripts with your Apple ID password in ’em).
+- Persist login details in the Keychain.
 - Error handling.
-- Breaking down the monolithic App Delegate.

 ## License